TheIdentitySelector/thiss.io/documentation.md

 title: Documentation
 ---

+For an introduction to the thiss software take a look at the [getting started](/gettingstarted/) guide and the [integration guide](/integration/) which provides introduction to the concepts.

 Detailed documentation (incl API docs) for all software packages is maintained in each respective software repository and hosted at readthedocs.org

 Important documentation include the following: